ekedonald/Ansible-Automation-Project/README.md

         state: latest
 ```

 The code above has two plays, the **first play** is dedicated to the **RHEL Servers** (i.e. NFS, Database, Web).
 The task will be performed as the `root` user hence the use of the **become: yes** key value pair.
-Since it's they are all **RHEL Based Servers**, the `yum module` is used to install `wireshark` and finally the **state: latest** key value pair is used to specify that the wireshark installed is the laetst version.
+Since it's they are all **RHEL Based Servers**, the `yum module` is used to install `wireshark` and finally the **state: latest** key-value pair is used to specify that the wireshark installed is the latest version.

-The **second play** is dedicated to the **Ubuntu Server** (i.e Load Balancer), it has two tasks: The **first task** is used to update the server.
+The **second play** is dedicated to the **Ubuntu Server** (i.e. Load Balancer), it has two tasks: The **first task** is used to update the server.
 The `update_cahce` is similar to `apt update` and the **second task** is used to download the latest version of `wireshark` using the `apt module`.

 ### Step 9: Update GIT with the latest code

 Now that all of your directories and files live on your local machine, you need to push changes made locally to GitHub.
-Remember you have been working on a seperate branch `prj-145`, you need to get your branch peer reviewed and pushed the `main` branch.
+Remember you have been working on a separate branch `prj-145`, you need to get your branch peer-reviewed and pushed to the `main` branch.
 The following steps are taken to achieve this:

 * Use the following commands to check the status of your branch, add files and directories then commit changes and push your branch to GitHub: